Loading...

 1. Open the File Manager.

-2. Locate the error logs within the problem website's assigned folder.
+2. Locate the error logs within the website's directory or document root: /home/cpanel_user/public_html/error_log for the primary domain.

 Troubleshooting Index Files

-2. Choose the folder the domain you are working on is pointed to.
+2. Choose the folder of the domain you are working on.

 4. If other index files are present, temporarily rename them (so they are not recognized as index files).